Strategic Long-Term Capacity Planning for Professional Services

 What Is Long-Term Capacity Planning?

 Long-term capacity planning is a strategic approach focused on addressing future capacity requirements over a period of a year or more.
-It aims to ensure optimal productivity and efficiency in professional services agencies by aligning resource capacity with future demands.
+It aims to ensure optimal productivity and efficiency by aligning resource capacity with future demands.

 The process of developing a long-term capacity plan usually involves multiple connected stages: